dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         using the same base filename as the input file and the extension appropriate for the new format.

     -f, --format
         Specifies the format to convert the netperf file to.
-Valid inputs are: speedscope.
+Currently, the only valid input is 'speedscope'.

     trace_file_path
         The path to the trace file that should be converted.
 The trace file can be a netperf file.
 Defaults to 'trace.netperf'.